 Building community through diversity, leadership, & service.

 We are committed to work together to make a positive difference in the community, and to eliminate the negative effects of oppression for all people.
-By listening to every voice, seeking to understand others, and engaging in transformational learning, we will build strong relationships and lasting alliances with those with whom we work and live.
+By listening to every voice, seeking to understand others, and engaging in transformational learning and teaching, we will build strong relationships and lasting alliances with those with whom we work and live.

 1. Guilt is the glue that holds prejudice in place.

 2. Welcoming diversity means every person counts and every issue counts.

 3. Treating everyone the same may be unintentionally oppressive.

 4. Meetings go better when everyone is included.

 5. Recognize and work with the diversity already present in what appear to be homogeneous groups.

 6. People can take on tough issues more readily when the issues are presented in a spirit of hope.

 7. Building a team around us is the most powerful way to bring about institutional change.